it-blockchainglobal/acx/README.md

 | `side` | String | optional | Either 'sell' or 'buy'. |
 | `price` | Float | optional | Price for each unit.|
 | `volumn` | Float | optional | The amount user want to sell/buy.
 An order could be partially executed, e.g. an order sell 5 btc can be matched with a buy 3 btc order, left 2 btc to be sold; in this case the order's volume would be '5.0', its remaining_volume would be '2.0' ,its executed volume is '3.0'.|

+This function cancel the order you specified and create a new order which attributes are modified based on original.
+The process is synchronous, you may have both orders in your record as the original order may not canceled straightway.

 ```javascript
 acx.updateOrderById({id: 536786, volume: 0.012}).then(data => {